Heather Nicol (Academic Co-Director)

-Anthony Speca is Adjunct Professor of Canadian Studies at Trent University in Canada, having formerly lived and worked in the Canadian Arctic as a senior policy official with the Government of Nunavut.
-Through his educational consultancy Polar Aspect, he designs and manages Model Arctic Council (MAC) experiential learning events for undergraduate students, as well as the world's only MACs for secondary schools.
-He is especially interested in the 'philosophical geography' of the Arctic, particularly the ethical issues surrounding how we think, teach and make policy about the region.
+Anthony Speca is Adjunct Professor at Trent University in Canada, and Honorary Lecturer at the University of East Anglia in the UK.
+He was formerly a senior policy official with the Government of Nunavut in the Canadian Arctic.
+Through his educational consultancy Polar Aspect, he designs and manages Model Arctic Council (MAC) experiential learning events for universities, as well as the world's only MACs for secondary schools.
+He is especially interested in Arctic 'philosophical geography', particularly the ethical issues surrounding how we think, teach and make policy about the region.
 For further details, please see Dr Speca's professional biography.

 Michel S Beaulieu is Associate Vice-Provost Academic, Director of the Community Zone and Professor of History at Lakehead University in Canada.
 He previously chaired Lakehead's Department of History and coordinated its Interdisciplinary Program in Northern Studies.
 He is also a Docent of Social Science History at the University of Helsinki, and a Docent of Modern North American History at the University of Oulu.
 He has been involved with UArctic Circumpolar Studies for over a decade, teaching courses, and updating and reforming curricula.
 For further details, please see Dr Beaulieu's Lakehead University faculty profile.